revtel/reactconf.tv/README.md

 npm run start
 ```

-open [http://localhost:8000/](http://localhost:8000/) running locally for reactconf-tv
+open [http://localhost:8000/](http://localhost:8000/) for running locally reactconf-tv

 ## Motivation
-We want to create a friendly gallery gathering the seperate important infomations of react.
+We want to create a friendly gallery gathering the separate important information of react.